 - Property damages

-If your family member died in an injury caused by an elderly driver, you may be able to sue on their behalf in a wrongful death case.
-According to Sec.
-6-5-410 of the Alabama Statutes, a wrongful death case may award punitive damages based on the severity of the defendant’s negligent actions.
+If your family member was killed from an injury caused by an elderly driver, you may be able to sue on their behalf in a wrongful death case.
+According to Ala.
+Code §6-5-410, a wrongful death case may award punitive damages based on the severity of the defendant’s negligent actions.

 Proving Driver Liability